ironhack-labs/lab-react-ironnutrition/README.md

 ### Iteration 2 | `FoodBox` component

-In a `src/components/` folder create a new file named `FoodBoox.jsx`.

-Inside of the file create a new component named `FoodBox` that takes a `food` prop, which is an object.
+In the `src/components/FoodBoox.jsx` file, create a new component named `FoodBox` that takes a `food` prop, which is an object.
 The component should display a card with food information coming from the `food` prop.

 The component should display the food's *name*, *calories*, *image*, number of *servings*, *total calories* and a <kbd>Delete</kbd> button, using the following layout and elements: